kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 ___

-## Editing and viewing files from the command line
+## Editing and viewing files
-Files can be edited without opening a text editor.
+Files can be edited without opening them.
 These command line tools have many options; we'll look at the basics.

 NB: By default, the output of these commands prints to the screen.
 If you want to save the output to a file, redirect the output by adding `> new_file_name` to the end of the command.

-**_Task:_** Redirect a command output
+**_Task:_** Redirect a command output.
-1. In your "examples" folder try `ls`
+1. In your "examples" folder run `ls`
-2. Then try `ls > output.txt` A new file should appear named "output.txt"
+2. Then try `ls > output.txt` A new file should appear named `output.txt`
 3. Does the output of `ls` match the contents of `output.txt`?

-Now we will create a data file and use command line tools to extract information from the file **without opening the file**.
+Now we will create a data file and use command line tools to extract information or manipulate the file **without opening the file**.

 **_Task:_** Create a data file.
-1. In your "examples" directory make a new text file named "log.txt".
+1. In your "examples" directory make a new text file named `log.txt`
 2. Copy and paste the data below (use right-click to paste the text into nano).
-3. Save the file and exit nano.
+3. Save the file and exit nano `control+x`
 ```
 Timestamp       Category        Message
 1598843202      INFO    Booting up system